kubernetes-sigs/kubespray/docs/setting-up-your-first-cluster.md

 This kubeconfig file uses the internal IP address of the controller node to access the API server.
-This kubeconfig file will thus not work of from outside of the VPC network.
+This kubeconfig file will thus not work of from outside the VPC network.
 We will need to change the API server IP address to the controller node his external IP address.
 The external IP address will be accepted in the
 TLS negotiation as we added the controllers external IP addresses in the SSL